Chapter 2:

 “They’re unconscious, sir… but their blood still flows.”

-Alten gave a short nod, relief briefly flashing across his face; the search was over.
+Alten gave a short nod, breathing a sigh of relief as some calmness briefly flashed across his face.
+The search was over.